Web and digital accessibility

 Compliance Requirements

-Effective April 24, 2026, Title II of the Americans with Disabilities Act (ADA) requires Ball State University to adopt Web Content Accessibility Guidelines (WCAG) 2.1 Level AA as the technical standard for its web/digital content.
+Effective May 11, 2026, because of a Department of Health and Human Services mandate, Ball State University must adopt Web Content Accessibility Guidelines (WCAG) 2.1 Level AA as the technical standard for its web/digital content.
+Additional ruling by the Department of Justice further enforces this requirement in Title II of the Americans with Disabilities Act (ADA), which goes into effect on April 24, 2027.
 WCAG is organized around four principles— Perceivable, Operable, Understandable, and Robust (POUR) — which define what it means for digital content to be accessible:

 When any of these principles is not met, people with disabilities are prevented from accessing university services, programs, and information that are readily available to others.